Arthropleura: Paleobiology

 Life restoration of Arthropleura walking along a sandy beach.

 The diet of Arthropleura has also been heavily debated.
 Waterlot suggested it was a carnivore, but the holotype of A. moyseyi was suggested to preserve the original gut contents, a mix of woody plant material, suggesting it was an herbivore.
 The interpretation of these fossils as gut contents is no longer supported.
 Currently, Arthropleura is believed to be a detritivore, like most extant millipedes.
 This means feeding on either dead and decaying plant matter or animal remains when available.
 The short, closely packed legs, as well as evidence from the morphology of the ichnofossil trackways, both suggest that Arthropleura was a very slow moving animal, and the lack of venomous forcipules or other predatory adaptions to the limbs basically precludes a predatory lifestyle.

 The giant size of Arthropleura has been frequently attributed to higher oxygen levels during the Carboniferous.
 However, this does not align with the fossil record or modern understanding of arthropod size range.
-Arthropleura reaches giant sizes before the rise in oxygen concentration during the Carboniferous, with the largest known body fossil found in an interval where oxygen levels were only about 23% higher than modern day.
+Arthropleura reaches giant sizes before the rise in oxygen concentration during the Carboniferous, with the largest known body fossil found in an interval where oxygen levels were only about 23%, which is only slightly higher than the modern day.
 More likely, Arthropleura was capable of gigantism due to other generally favourable environmental and ecological conditions and lack of serious competition.
 Consequently, Arthropleura went extinct during the early Permian, probably due to the desertification of the equatorial regions of the supercontinent and competition with Permian tetrapods.